The name of the Society is “International Society of Protistologists, Inc.,” hereinafter called the “Society.”

 - shall meet during each ICOP to receive and vote on bids for the site of the next Congress.
 In the event more than one bid is submitted, a secret ballot will be taken.
 A simple majority of all committee members voting will select the site of the next Congress.

 The Chairperson of the Program and Meetings Committee shall serve as a member ex officio of the International Committee.

 Section 5 – New Standing Committees

-In addition to the several standing committees listed in the preceding sections, the members of the Society, upon the advice of the Executive Committee, may establish new standing committees to meet the continuing needs of the Society.
+In addition to the several standing committees listed in the preceding section, the members of the Society, upon the advice of the Executive Committee, may establish new standing committees to meet the continuing needs of the Society.

 Section 6 – Ad Hoc Committees

-The President, upon consultation with the Executive Committee, shall appoint such ad hoc committees as may be needsd to perform specific tasks; additional ad hoc committees shall be appointed by the President as need arises.
+The President, upon consultation with the Executive Committee, shall appoint such ad hoc committees as may be needed to perform specific tasks; additional ad hoc committees shall be appointed by the President as need arises.

-Article VIII – Nominations and Elections
+Article 9 – Nominations and Elections

 Section 1 – Procedures